 The MA degree is designed to provide a solid foundation in economic theory and quantitative methods (core courses), while providing an opportunity for students to apply the tools of economic analysis to particular policy areas.
 The focus of the program is on application and practice.
 Development of presentation skills and ability to produce project-oriented writing assignments are essential to the program and are emphasized in the elective (application) courses.
 Even the core courses incorporate application of theory and/or methods.
 The ability to incorporate co-op (paid work for one semester) into the program enhances the practice orientation of the degree.

 The MA program requires eight courses (32 semester hours of credit), including four core courses and four elective courses.
 Students typically complete the program in three or four semesters.

-Current and prospective students should refer to the most recent Registrar’s catalog for a description of the Master of Arts in Economics curriculum available here:
+Current and prospective students should refer to the 2016-2017 Graduate Catalog for a description of the Master of Arts in Economics curriculum.

 Most graduate classes meet twice per week for one and one-half hours each day or once per week for three hours.
 Most master’s level classes are scheduled Monday through Friday, between the hours of 4 and 8 p.m.